spences10/scottspence.me/src/pages/md/faq.md

   has to be, if not **"no"**, at least **["read this first."]**

 - **Contact me by email.** That's my preferred means of communication.
-  If we are still interested in after some fact checking I'd love to have a chat.
+  If we are still interested after some fact checking I'd love to have a chat.

 - Want me to know you have spent more than the three seconds nearly all recruiters spend on this page?
 (I use Google Analytics 👀)